russkyc/minimalapi-framework/README.md

 await connection.StartAsync();
 Console.Read();
 ```

+See the [Minimal Client Sample Project](https://github.com/russkyc/minimalapi-framework/tree/master/MinimalClientSample) for the complete code.

 Each event returned is an `EntityEvent<T>` type, where T is the type of data
 returned by the resource event that triggered the websocket message.
 Eg; when